 ZG/4 and ZG/8 This connection may be used to gain access to the signal chain at a point where the priority audio is linked from the internal pre-amplifier section to the output buffer section, and is at 0dB level.
 This co-incides with the master gain control position, and access is available pre- and post- this control.
 Connection is by Locking 5 pin DIN panel socket with 180 degree pin spacing pattern.

 The standard pin connections are as follows:-

 - Pin 1 Pre master gain control.
-775mV, 600 ohms source.
+775mV, 600 ohms source, direct from the TB.6 module

 - Pin 2 Signal earth (cable audio shield)

 - Pin 3 Post master gain control, 10k source